|

 Fortunate also, because New Plymouth’s isolation determines not only

-is it Capitol of the Taranaki, New Plymouth is also the centre of
+is it the 'capitol' of the Taranaki, New Plymouth is also the

 gravity of the west coast of the North Island.
-Coupled with history
+Coupled with rich history

 and the good fortune to be ‘close’ to oil and gas fields has seen the